changkun/research/README.md

 <!--begin-->

-Changkun Ou is a Ph.D. candidate in computer science at LMU Munich.
+Dr. Ou received a Ph.D. in computer science at LMU Munich on April 3rd, 2023.
 His research focuses on intelligent human-in-the-loop systems and develops machine learning algorithms to exploit human preferential behavior, then support their decision-making process for the greater good.
 In context, he utilizes efficient and robust engineering practices to explore system design trade-offs that can bring actual impact to real users.

 He is also enthusiastic about the open source movement and active in the Go community.
 For more open-source work, see [GitHub profile](https://github.com/changkun).